GerritCodeReview/k8s-gerrit/helm-charts/gerrit-master/README.md

     The maximum heap size has to be set.
 And its value has to be lower than the memory resource limit set for the container (e.g. `-Xmx4g`).
 In your calculation, allow memory for other components running in the container.

+### Installing Gerrit plugins

+There are several different ways to install plugins for Gerrit:

+- **RECOMMENDED: Package the plugins to install into the WAR-file containing Gerrit.**
+  This method provides the most stable way to install plugins, but requires to use a custom build gerrit-war file and container images, if plugins are required that are not part of the official `release.war`-file.

+- **Download and cache plugins.** The chart supports downloading the plugin files and to cache them in a separate volume, that is shared between Gerrit-pods.
+SHA1- sums are used to validate plugin-files and versions.

+- **Download plugins, but do not cache them.** This should only be used during development to save resources (the shared volume).
+Each pod will download the plugin-files on its own.
+Pods will fail to start up, if the download-URL is not valid anymore at some point in time.

 ## Upgrading the Chart